alexx-ftw/CryptoTuner/README.md

 * --devices <-d>: list of GPUs by id that should be tuned, seperated by a blank space e.g. "--devices 0 1 2 3"
 * --steps <-s>: stepsize to in/decrease memory and core clocks per run e.g. "--steps 5" will increase or decrease clocks 5 Mhz at a time - lower values increase accuracy of result but take longer time to complete the overall process
 * --shares <-x>: number of shares each GPU needs to generate before settings are validated e.g. "--shares 5".
 More shares increases stability but increases overall process time
-* --datapoints <-e>: minimum number of datapoints which are required to compare results e.g. "--datapoints 20".
+* --datapoints <-e>: minimum number of datapoints which are required to compare results e.g. "--datapoints 50".
 Higher values mean more reliable results.
 Duration impact is minimal.
+Minimum value is 30.
 * --offset <-o>: to compare speed results e.g. "--offset 0.35".
 If set too low, your efficiency will suffer.
 If set too high, the efficiency will be fine but your speed result will suffer, feel free to play with this but 0.35 is a good starting point.
 * --coreUC <-c>: starting value of core underclock e.g. "--coreUC -200" will begin the core underclock with -200mhz.
 Separate values for multiple GPUs with a blank space e.g. "--coreUC -200 -100 -50"
 * --memOC <-M>: starting value of memory overclock e.g. "--memOC 1000" will begin the memory overclock with +1000mhz.
 Separate values for multiple GPUs with a blank space e.g. "--memOC 1000 800 550"